Slides 📊

 We want to find \(x_{0.95}\) such that \(P(X \leq x_{0.95}) = 0.95\) First, find \(z_{0.95}\) such that \(\Phi(z_{0.95}) = 0.95\)

-Searching the body of the standard normal table for 0.95, we find it’s between 0.9495 and 0.9505.
-Since 0.95 is exactly halfway between these values, we average the corresponding z-values:
+In the body of the Z-table, we find that 0.9495 and 0.9505 are the closest to 0.95.
+Since 0.95 is exactly halfway between these values, we average the corresponding z-scores:

 \(x_{0.95} = \mu + \sigma z_{0.95} = 112 + 10(1.645) = 128.45\).